paulgreg/rsstodolist-react-native/README.md

-# rsstodolist-react-native
+# rsstodolist
 rsstodolist in react natve

 ## intructions

 copy `config.json.dist` to `config.json` before build.

 Then
  * ` npm start`
  * and `react-native run-android` in another terminal.